dmbarbour/glas/docs/GlasApps.md

         app.rpc : (MethodRef, List of Arg) -> [cb, sys] Result

 The MethodRef is application specific and should be suitable for efficient dynamic dispatch.
 Initial MethodRefs are declared in application settings, but settings may specify a protocol to discover more methods at runtime.
 For security reasons, MethodRef is not directly published to the client.
 Instead, the client receives a cryptographic token that the runtime maps to MethodRef.
-This supports non-homogenous publishing and efficient revocation of published interfaces.
+This supports non-homogenous publishing and revocation of published interfaces.

 An application's RPC API is organized as a set of objects, each with methods and metadata.
 Based on metadata, the runtime publishes each object to a subset of configured registries.
 For example, an object that requires high trust might be published only to a private registry.
 Concurrently, the prospective client subscribes for RPC objects meeting some arbitrary criteria, with methods, metadata, and provenance.